Signing the Constitution on September 17, 1787 at Independence Hall in Philadelphia. (How many Founding Fathers can you find?)

 But the Northern states wanted to abolish slavery.

-(Needs new picture) All Times, All Peoples: A World History of Slavery by Milton Meltzer, Illustrated by Michael McCurdy, p.
-27, Amazon.com $5.48 (Used)
+All Times, All Peoples: A World History of Slavery by Milton Meltzer, Illustrated by Michael McCurdy, p.
+27

 No wonder the Northern states wanted to abolish slavery.

-The five Southern slave states (Maryland, Virginia, North Carolina, South Carolina and Georgia) would have left the union if the new constitution abolished slavery.
+Three Southern slave states, North Carolina, South Carolina and Georgia (and possibly Virginia and Maryland) would have left the union if the new constitution abolished slavery.

 “It was the turn of the [Southern] slave states to threaten to leave the Convention.
 A similar threat seemed to have worked wonders for the small states’ interests.
-So Davie of North Carolina [Princeton University graduate, lawyer, and Colonel in the Revolutionary War]…was sure ‘that North Carolina will never confederate on any terms that do not rate the blacks at least as three-fifths.
-If the [Northern] states…exclude [blacks] altogether, the business is at an end.”
-(Source: #? p.
+So Davie of North Carolina…was sure ‘that North Carolina will never confederate on any terms that do not rate the blacks at least as three-fifths.
+If the [Northern] states…exclude [blacks] altogether, the business is at an end.” – William Davie of North Carolina (Source: #1, 55 Men, The Story of the Constitution, p.
 96)

 These three problems were a huge challenge facing the Founding Fathers.
-(The Constitutional Convention was supposed to start on May 14 but they couldn’t get a quorum until May 25.
-And you thought our Founding Fathers were perfect.)
-They knew if they failed to create a better constitution than the Articles of Confederation, the infant democracy of America would not survive.
+They all knew if they failed to create a better constitution than the Articles of Confederation, the infant democracy of the United States of America would not survive.
 No pressure at all.

 The vote to have both the House and the Senate representation by population was 5 to 5 with Georgia the last to vote.
 If this vote passed Baldwin knew the small states would walk out; no new constitution and the United States would be no more.